Adnan-2k03/nexus_all/replit.md

 # NexusMatch - Gaming Community App

-## Project Status: ✅ Running & Ready
+## Project Status: ✅ Running & Ready for Play Store

-The app is now **fully operational** with all error messages fixed.
+The app is **production-ready** with authentication, monetization, and Play Store deployment configured.

 ### What's Been Fixed (Dec 20, 2025)